-Visitors to Rwanda are urged to take personal responsibility for their own security by being vigilant and taking common-sense precautions.
-As much as there are no off-limits areas in Rwanda, you must exercise caution in crowded markets, nightclubs, and any tourist areas.
+Visitors to Rwanda are urged to take personal responsibility for their security by vigilant and taking common-sense precautions.
+As much as there are no off-limits areas in Rwanda, it would be best if you exercise caution in crowded markets, nightclubs, and tourist areas.

 Rwanda National Police have limited resources and still lacks specialized skills such as investigation, counter-terrorism, bomb disposal, forensics, and interviewing skills.
-The police are unable to respond to an emergency call in a timely manner.
+The police are unable to respond to an emergency call promptly.

 Thus, the safety and tranquillity in Rwanda at any time has been citizen-centred and driven.
 The government has put up initiatives such as Community Policing, to build capacity among community members, thus created a bond with the community to make them part solutions to security.
 Tourists need to be vigilant and aware of their surroundings and valuables at all times.

 Find Rwanda vacations that suite your style

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.